isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

     infixr 2 _≡⟨⟩_
 ```

+It's easy to lose the forest for the trees here, so let's work through an
+example

 Again, `x` is unused in the definition, and exists only in the type.
 You might
 think this is a good opportunity for an implicit argument, but we'd actually
 *prefer* it to be visible.
 Recall that the justifications (that is, the proofs)